jdcrain/okta-ember/README.md

 - `redirectUri` **(required)**: Where the callback is hosted
 - `scope` *(optional)*: Reserved for custom claims to be returned in the tokens
 - `responseType` *(optional)*: Desired token grant types
 - `onAuthRequired` *(optional)*: Accepts a callback to make a decision when authentication is required.
-If not supplied, `ember-okta` will redirect directly to Okta for authentication.
+If not supplied, `okta-ember` will redirect directly to Okta for authentication.
 - `storage` *(optional)*:
   Specify the type of storage for tokens.
   The types are: